YU000jp/logseq-plugin-sticky-popup/readme.md

 ## Question

-- To reopen a popup, press on 📌button in the toolbar
+- To reopen popups, press on 📌button in the toolbar

 ## Other Logseq plugins (My products)